Have you heard of gardening with straw bales? I’ll share with you why I’m trying it, and how to set it up in your garden.

 Once the snow melted, I removed the old watering line and anything else that I wouldn’t need in the garden beds.

-The snowstorm took our rabbit fence out, so we mended that as well.
+The snowstorm took out our rabbit fence so we mended that as well.
 You can see other tips on how to keep pests out of your garden here.

 Should I use straw or hay Bales in my garden?